smartdevicelink/sdl_evolution/proposals/nnnn-Make-RPC-Setters-Chainable.md

 ...
 ```

 The case will be more tedious if the developer wants to set more params.
-This proposal intends to solve the aforementioned issue by allowing developers to chain RPC setter calls to be able to create the RPC and set all params in a one-liner.
+This proposal intends to solve the aforementioned issue by allowing developers to chain RPC setter calls to be able to create the RPC and set all params in one-line of code.

 ## Proposed solution